archivesunleashed/aut-docs/Building-and-Running-Warcbase-Under-OS-X.md

-Warcbase is a web archive _platform_, and not a single program.
-Its capabilities can be understood to comprise two main categories:
+Warcbase is a web archive _platform_, not a single program.
+Its capabilities comprise two main categories:

 1. Analysis of web archives using the [Pig](http://pig.apache.org/) programming language, and assorted helper scripts and utilities
 2. Web archive database management, with support for the [HBase](http://hbase.apache.org/) distributed data store, and [OpenWayback](https://github.com/iipc/openwayback/wiki) integration providing a friendly web interface to view stored websites